Panasonic GX80 vs Canon 5D Mark II

 The GX80 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 5D Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 5D Mark II was succeeded by the Canon 5D Mark III.

 Review summary: Panasonic GX80 vs Canon 5D Mark II

 So what conclusions can be drawn?
-Is the Panasonic GX80 better than the Canon 5D Mark II or vice versa?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Panasonic GX80 or the Canon 5D Mark II – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.